decentralized-law/bill-of-liberties/README.md

 # Decentralized Bill of Liberties

-An updated list of rules and duties for the digital age.
+An updated list of rights and duties for the digital age.